influxdata/flux/docs/DeadmanAlert.md

 ```
 option task = {
     ...
+    period: 1h,
     every:  15m,
     ...
 }
 from(bucket: "telegraf/autogen")
-    |> range(start: -1h)
+    |> range(start: -period)
     |> filter(fn: (r) => r._measurement == "cpu")
 ```

-In order to be alerted when the above task stops reporting data for a group, you would define a deadman alert like so:
+In order to be alerted when the above task stops reporting data for a group, you would define a deadman alert using the `deadman` function like so:
 ```
 option task = {
     ...